RootMyTV/RootMyTV.github.io/README.md

    during this process, and optionally a second time to finalize the installation of the Homebrew Channel.
 On-screen notifications will indicate the exploit's progress.

+Your TV should now have Homebrew Channel app installed, and an unauthenticated(!) root telnet service exposed.

+For exploiting broken TVs, check out the information [here.](./docs/HEADLESS.md)

+## Post-Installation Advice (IMPORTANT!)

-6. Your TV should now have Homebrew Channel app installed, and an unauthenticated root telnet service exposed.
-It is **highly recommended** to disable Telnet and enable SSH Server with public key authentication (Homebrew Channel → Settings → SSH Server).
+1. For security reasons, it is **highly recommended** to disable Telnet, and enable SSH Server with public key authentication (Homebrew Channel → Settings → SSH Server).
 You will need to manually copy your SSH Public Key over to `/home/root/.ssh/authorized_keys` on the TV.